MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Teradata.md

 4. Select **OK**.

 5. If this is the first time you're connecting to this Teradata database, select the authentication type you want to use, enter your credentials, and then select **Connect**.
-For more information about authentication, go to [Authentication with a data source](../connectorauthentication.md).
+For more information about using and managing authentication, go to [Authentication with a data source](../connectorauthentication.md).

    ![Enter your Teradata database credentials.](./media/teradata-database/sign-in-teradata.png)